(This is a revised version of the September 20, 1998 document).

 set.
 The frequency at which the hardware generates "tick" signals is controlled by

-the power supply frequency (50 Hz or 60 Hz) or the jumper settings on the main
+the power supply frequency (50 Hz or 60 Hz) or the jumper settings on the

-board (PAL = 50 Hz, NTSC = 60 Hz).
+motherboard (PAL = 50 Hz, NTSC = 60 Hz).
 There is no relation between the hardware "tick" signals

 and the "tick" quantities used in the context of the